trustgraph-ai/pulumi-trustgraph-aks/README.md

 ```

 Pulumi operates in stacks, each stack is a separate deployment.
 The
-git repo contains the configuration for a single stack `analysis`, so you
+git repo contains the configuration for a single stack `azure`, so you
 could:

 ```